HeyZeusV/AndroidUtilities/androidutilities-room/README.md

 ## Common

+### RoomUtilBase
-Both methods, RoomBackupRestore and CsvConverter, inherit from RoomUtilBase.
+Both classes, RoomBackupRestore and CsvConverter, inherit from RoomUtilBase.
 ```kotlin
 class RoomUtilBase(
     // used to read/write files and restart the app after restore